 In the United States, 62 percent of people in jail have not been convicted of a crime: they are simply awaiting trial.
 Many of them cannot afford to pay their bail.
 During this time taxpayers are responsible for their food, housing, and medical care.
 We need to reform this system in order to relieve the financial strain on the public at large and to stop treatment that is unfair based on economic ability.

 Our society requires a system that holds people accountable for the crimes they commit but that system must punish people consistently and proportionately.
 Our current criminal justice system needs improvement.
 Rehabilitation of prisoners is just as important as incarceration.
-When an individual leaves prison they must be capable of avoiding the mistakes that landed them there, and be prepared to succeed upon reentering society.
+We must work to create a system that helps those who enter come out better citizens and be prepared to succeed upon reentering society.